ThePerfectComputer/FastWaveBackend/README.md

 ## Repairs
  - [ ] make a custom date parser for possibly up to 18 different versions(that is, for each possible tool).
  - [ ] Consolidate error messages and add cursors throughout.
+ - [ ] Add file and line to the enum errors.
  - [ ] Fix warnings especially usage and restriction warnings once I'm able to successfully parse all sample VCDs.